mna/agora/doc/wiki/bytecode.md

 * The function's header
 * The function's constants or symbols (referred to as the K section)
+* The function's local variables (reterred to as the L section)
 * The function's instructions (referred to as the I section)

 A **string** is encoded as follows: